Reading layout

 Frequently Asked Questions

-Can I use Requests for scraping dynamic JavaScript websites?
-Requests only fetches static HTML.
-For sites that load content dynamically via JavaScript, you will need to pair it with a headless browser like Playwright or Selenium after mastering basic HTTP requests.
+Can I use Requests for scraping JavaScript-rendered websites?
+No — requests only fetches static HTML responses.
+For sites that load content dynamically via JavaScript, pair it with a headless browser like Playwright or Selenium after mastering basic HTTP requests.